-Our component technology implements the SaveComp Component Model [1] and provides compiletime mappings to a set of operating systems, following the technique described in [7].
+Our component technology implements the SaveComp Component Model (SaveCCM) [6] and provides compiletime mappings to a set of operating systems, following the technique described in [19].
 The component technology is intended to provide three main benefits for developers of embedded systems: efficient development, predictable behaviour, and run-time efficiency.

-Efficient development is provided by the SaveComp Component Model's efficient mechanisms for developing embedded control systems.
+Efficient development is provided by SaveCCM's efficient mechanisms for developing embedded control systems.
 This component model is intended to be sufficiently expressive for the needs of embedded control designers, while at the same time being restricted enough to facilitate predictability, dependability, and analysis.